LineChan/push_swap/README.md

 ## Quicksort described step-by-step

-The algorithm is a while loop with 2 algorithms, one called quick_a directly followed by another one called quick_b.
+The algorithm is a while loop with 2 algorithms, the 1st is called quick_a  and is directly followed by the 2nd one called quick_b.
 The loop stops when Stack A is sorted and Stack B is either empty or reverse sorted.
 In the second case, all elements in Stack B are pushed back to Stack A.

 ### quick_a routine
 ```C